majkong14/Raytracer/README.md

 # Raytracer
 Trying to make a simple raytracer from the ground-up.
-Inspired by the Ray Tracing in One Weekend by Peter Shirley The initial requirements list features:
+Inspired by the Ray Tracing in One Weekend by Peter Shirley.

+The initial requirements list features:
 1. Ability to output an image (so-called "Hello world" for the graphics) #complete
 2. Be able to operate with simple primitives (triangles, spheres)